BANKEX/asset-toolkit/ISAO/README.md

-# Not for production usage.
+# IMPORTANT!
+Not for production usage.
 This is still alpha.

 # ISAO Smart Contract

 ### What is ISAO?

-ISAO - Initial Smart Asset Offer is the procedure of issuance of security or utility tokens for the assets and is one of the core parts of BANKEX proof of asset protocol.
+ISAO - Initial Smart Asset Offer is the procedure of issuance of security or utility tokens for assets and is one of the core parts of BANKEX proof of asset protocol.
 By assets, we mean anything that has value or is able to generate cash flow.

-Full ISAO procedure includes a lot of steps including KYC, Asset Verification, Legal part.
-ISAO smart contract helps to organize very last step of ISAO - issuing, selling, and the distribution of the tokens.
+Full ISAO procedure includes several steps including KYC, Asset Verification & Legal.
+ISAO smart contracts help organize the very last step of ISAO - issuing, selling, and the distribution of tokens.

-Nevertheless is designed to be a part of ISAO, that smart contracts can be used in wide range of products including ICO.
+ISAO smart contracts can be used in wide range of products including ICO.
-So, fill free to use it in your products.

 ### Supported Features